 - Celtic Rock playlist on YouTube

-Throughout the XVI and XVII century, harpists were in high demand and therefore supported by rich patrons.
+Throughout the XVI and XVII centuries, harpists were in high demand and therefore supported by rich patrons.
 At the same time, the expanding city of Dublin became an early hub for classical music, featuring choirs that would gather and perform at every festive occasion.
 The music scene was so vivid that the popular German composer Handel chose the Irish capital for the premiere of his oratorio Messiah, in 1742.

 Choral music, especially performed in churches, played an important role in the development of Irish musical identity at this point, although the ultimate expression of traditional singing is embodied by solo singers, in the sean-nós tradition.